neodaoist/guilds888/README.md

 ## The Background

-TODO
+- TODO

 ## The Music

-- There are 8 GUILDS, each represented musically, eg Blacksmiths, Candlemakers, Glassblowers, etc.
+- There are 8 GUILDS, each represented musically, from Blacksmiths to Candlemakers to Glassblowers and more
 - The total piece is 8 movements, ~12 min long, for flute, bassoon, violin, viola, and mixed percussion

 [bts paper and pencil score scanned photo]